marinzelenika/aspose-policies/content/policies/subscriptions/_index.md

 You can purchase additional years at the same time however there are limits to the term you can purchase at one time:

-* For Conholdate.Total the maximum subscription period is 2 years
+* For Aspose.Total the maximum subscription period is 2 years
 * For all other products the maximum subscription period is 4 years.

 &nbsp;